swapnil604/wildwing-icicle/README.md

 ### Step 4: End mission
 Once the mission duration is complete, you may continue the autonomous tracking mission, or land the drone using the remote controller.
-To continue the mission without first landing, comment out line 111 in controller.py, shown below, and save the file.
-Run ./launch.sh from the terminal to start the new mission.
+To continue the mission without first landing, comment out line 111 in [controller.py](controller.py), shown below, and save the file.
+Run ./[launch.sh](launch.sh)from the terminal to start the new mission.

 ```
 # drone.piloting.takeoff()
 ```

 ### Step 5: Analyze video data
 This script saves the video recordings, telemetry data, and YOLO outputs for each mission.
-See [imageomics/wildwingdeployment](https://huggingface.co/datasets/imageomics/wildwingdeployment) for example outputs.
+See the [WildWing HuggingFace data repo](https://huggingface.co/datasets/imageomics/wildwingdeployment) for example outputs.
 To automatically label video data with behavior, we recommend using [KABR tools](https://github.com/Imageomics/kabr-tools).